yvesgurcan/javascript/README.md

 *A mostly reasonable approach to JavaScript*

+> **Note**: I have abridged the original Airbnb JavaScript guide by keeping only the rules that I do not apply systematically to my code.
+The idea is to have here a reference that is more relevant for me so that I can rectify my style more quickly.

 > **Note**: this guide assumes you are using [Babel](https://babeljs.io), and requires that you use [babel-preset-airbnb](https://npmjs.com/babel-preset-airbnb) or the equivalent.
 It also assumes you are installing shims/polyfills in your app, with [airbnb-browser-shims](https://npmjs.com/airbnb-browser-shims) or the equivalent.

 [![Downloads](https://img.shields.io/npm/dm/eslint-config-airbnb.svg)](https://www.npmjs.com/package/eslint-config-airbnb)